intelligent-soft-robots/learning_table_tennis_from_scratch/readme.md

 Executable for learning:

-- hysr_one_ball_ppo: learning table tennis using PPO and HYSR.
+- hysr_one_ball_rl: learning table tennis using RL and HYSR.

 ### Configuring and starting the executable